eBay/nuraft_mesg/README.md

 ## Brief

-NuRAFT Messaging is a Protobuf translation layer for [nuraft](https://github.com/eBay/nuraft)
+nuRAFT Messaging is a multi-group service layer for [nuraft](https://github.com/eBay/nuraft)

-This project provides a the wiring to use Protobuf for marshalling NuRaft calls between services as an alternative to the native Boost::ASIO RPC service.
+This project provides a middleware to nuRaft which manages multple NuRaft servers multiplex through a single client/server.

 ## Changes